rickmanley-nc/rickmanley-lab/gluster/README.md

 gluster-[1:6].rnelson-demo.com
 ```
 2. Deploy the infrastructure from the Control Node: `ansible-playbook 1-gluster-deploy.yml`
-3. Once deployed, log into `gluster-1.rnelson-demo.com` and ensure that the `/etc/ansible/hosts` file includes the following:
+3. Once deployed, log into `gluster-1.rnelson-demo.com` and ensure that the `/etc/ansible/hosts` file also includes the following:
 ```
 [gluster]
 gluster-[1:6].rnelson-demo.com
 ```
 4. Deploy the Gluster cluster and configure NFS Ganesha from `gluster-1.rnelson-demo.com`: `gdeploy -c 2-gdeploy-ganesha.conf`
 5. Configure the cache drive (by default, vdc) from `gluster-1.rnelson-demo.com`: `gdeploy -c 3-gdeploy-cache.conf`
+6. ***only for troubleshooting*** If you need to reset the environment:
+  - `gdeploy -c ganesha_destroy.conf`
+  - `ansible-playbook 0-reset.yml`

 ## Exporting a subdirectory
 ### Prepare the filesystem from the client: